 We want ITV to be a great place to work and a fundamental part of this is fostering an inclusive culture that attracts, develops and retains the best talent possible, and where everyone is valued and empowered to be their best.

 Only by representing our audiences within our workforce will we be able to authentically reflect and appeal to the breath of viewers that characterise modern society.
-Not only do we want to attract the most talented people to work for us, but we want to enable our colleagues to achieve their best and and to develop their career with us, so making sure our culture and working environment is inclusive and accessible is key.
+Not only do we want to attract the most talented people to work for us, but we want to enable our colleagues to achieve their best and and to develop their career with us.
+Making sure our culture and working environment is inclusive and accessible is key.

 What we’re doing

 We’re the first broadcaster to hold the Living Wage accreditation and pay the London Living Wage.
 The Living Wage is a route to encouraging social mobility and access to the industry particularly in higher cost of living locations.
-This means that we pay all employees, from permanent employees to contractors and temporary workers the hourly rate set independently and updated annually by the Living Wage Foundation, which is higher than the new national living wage.
+This means that we pay all employees, from permanent employees to contractors and temporary workers the hourly rate set independently and updated annually by the Living Wage Foundation, which is higher than the new national Living Wage.
 We have also standardised all our agreements so that anyone employed or contracted by ITV via a third party organisation will receive the living wage as well.
 We’re also a signatory to the UK government’s Social Mobility Business Compact, which seeks to address elitism and improve social mobility by offering opportunities to people from socially diverse backgrounds.
 In 2018 we also signed up to the Social Mobility Pledge.

 Our internal policies support our colleagues to be at their best and include our Equal Opportunities Policy, Disability Policy and Flexible Working Policy to name a few.
 In 2017 we also launched our Transitioning at Work policy for our trans colleagues.
 We’re a Disability Confident partner, working with the UK’s Department for Work and Pensions to remove barriers to employment for people with disabilities and those with long-term health conditions, and to ensure opportunities to fulfill potential and realise aspirations.
-We’ve been awarded the Two Ticks disability symbol for our commitments to prospective applicants and colleagues with disabilities.

 Launched in 2012, ITV Pride has provided a key link for our Lesbian, Gay, Bisexual and Transgender (LGBT) community across our UK and international sites.
 With membership growing every year, the network has a vital role in translating diversity and inclusiveness commitments and policies into benefits for the whole of ITV.
-Throughout the year, ITV Pride members take part in internal and external events, including both London and Manchester Pride festivals, helping to raise awareness and support for the LGBT and Pride community.
-We’re also the current chair of InterMediaUK, an LGBT network for people working across the media industry.
+Throughout the year, ITV Pride members take part in internal and external events, including both London, Manchester and Belfast Pride festivals, helping to raise awareness and support for the LGBT and Pride community.

 We want our programmes and services to be as accessible as possible to the largest audiences, and we’re committed to improving accessibility both on and off-screen.